 We dive into the weeds of FRCP 14 and the downstream claims in 14(a)(2), (a)(3), and (a)(5).
-Work through Holmes; identify each claim and whether it can be included in the action.
+Work through Holmes; identify each claim, its label, the controlling rule, and whether it can be included in the action.
 Consider the role that FRCP 18(a) plays in all of this.

 • Consider whether the counterclaims in the following case are permissive or compulsory:

 Consumers Union publishes Consumer Reports Magazine.
 CR publishes a negative review of some stereo products made by Bose.
-Bose holds a press conference to announce plans to sue Consumers Union for trademark infringement, then files the lawsuit.
-Consumers Union wants to assert two counterclaims: Defamation (arising from false statements at the press conference) and Abuse of Process (alleging that the trademark itself is so frivolous as to be tortious.
+Bose holds a press conference to announce plans to sue Consumers Union for trademark infringement, then files the lawsuit, asserting one claim.
+Consumers Union wants to assert two counterclaims: Defamation (arising from false statements at the press conference) and Abuse of Process (alleging that the trademark claim is so frivolous as to be tortious).

 • What is the difference between an affirmative defense and a counterclaim?
 Can the same legal rules serve as both?
 Consider fraud and contributory/comparative negligence.
 What happens if a party mixes them up?